Cyberkonark/Active-Directory-Project/README.md

 - Splunk Universal Forwarder: For data forwarding to Splunk.<br>
 - Sysmon: Endpoint monitoring on Windows machines.<br>
 - Crowbar: Used to simulate brute force attacks.<br>
-- Atomic Red Team (ART): Used for security testing and validation.<br>
 - PowerShell: For scripting and automation tasks.<br>
 - Microsoft Windows Event Logs: Analyzed in Splunk for security monitoring.<br>
 - Windows Server 2022: Operating system used for Active Directory Domain Services setup.<br>